7 Folkloric Peñas in Buenos Aires

 Joaquín Colman 30/09/2016

-Argentine folklore is much more than music and dance; it is a direct connection to our roots, to the land, and to the stories that made us who we are today.
-From the chacareras of Santiago del Estero to the zambas of the northwest, passing through the chamamé of Corrientes and the cueca of Cuyo, folklore runs through the heart of the country and beats strongly in every corner.
-It is the voice of the grandparents that still resonates in guitar playing, the strong stomping that makes the earth tremble, and the lyrics that tell the stories of rural life, love, and life in deep Argentina.
+Argentine folklore is much more than music and dance: it's a direct link to the country's roots, its land, and the stories that shape its identity.
+From the chacareras of Santiago del Estero to the zambas of the northwest, by way of the chamamé of Corrientes and the cueca of Cuyo, folklore runs through the heart of the country and beats strongly in every corner.
+It's the voice of grandparents that still echoes through guitarreadas (guitar circles), the powerful zapateo (foot-stomping) that shakes the ground, and the lyrics that tell of life in the countryside, love, and everyday life in the Argentina profunda.

-But it’s not just about listening; Argentine folklore is experienced and shared.
-And for that, there’s no better place than a good peña.
-Peñas are those spaces where tradition mixes with the present, where anyone who wants to grab a guitar and sing is welcome, and where empanadas and wine become the perfect accompaniment to a night that will surely extend until dawn.
+But folklore isn't just something you listen to: it's lived and shared.
+And there's no better place for that than a good peña.
+Peñas folklóricas are those spaces where tradition mixes with the present, where anyone who wants to grab a guitar and sing is welcome, and where empanadas and wine become the perfect companions for a night that will most likely stretch on until sunrise.

-Next, we’ll tell you about some of the most recommended peñas in Buenos Aires, where you can soak in the authentic spirit of folklore:
+Below, we'll tell you about some of the best peñas in Buenos Aires, where you can soak up the authentic spirit of Argentine folklore.
+If you're looking to round out your visit with other plans, don't miss our tours and things to do in Buenos Aires.

 La Morena

-The place is decorated to emulate a pulpería or a neighborhood peña, with paintings of gauchos, rural objects like saddles and cinches, and a variety of typical musical instruments.
-It’s a space where the criollo atmosphere is breathed and lived.
+The venue is decorated to evoke an old-time pulpería (country store) or neighborhood peña, with paintings of gauchos, rural gear like saddles and cinches, and traditional musical instruments.
+It's a space where the criollo spirit is truly felt and lived.

 More information